 Putting an all-new engine is easy, but it’s not just the engine.
 Isuzu said that if you want to put a Euro-4 compliant engine into the Crosswind, you have to change the brakes, the axle, the transmission and modify the engine and chassis, which is a whole complex system.
 Isuzu will discontinue the production of the Crosswind in the near future.
 When production stops, thousands of Crosswinds that are assembled in our country will be gone.
 A lot will be lost.

 Isuzu can no longer register Euro 2 cars after December 31, 2017.
-After 2018, there will no longer be any car like Crosswind, L300, and Adventure.
+After 2018, there will no longer be any car like Crosswind, L300, and Adventure, while the Isuzu Sportivo X will be discontinued as well.
 Do you think that this time is the final days of the multipurpose cars?

 Isuzu Crosswind is one of the oldest running vehicles in our country